xplainfi provides feature importance methods for machine

 $obs_loss(), which works analogously to

-$scores() and $importances() but even more
+$scores() and $importance() but at an even

 pfi$obs_loss()